piotrpiedel/piotrpiedel/README.md

 ### Hi there 👋
 About me: Java/kotlin enthusiast.<br>
 I’m currently working on redesigning EarthquakeFinder application to REST application and pushing it to Heroku. <br>
-Future: I would like to develop full OCR app for receipts - detecting letters, edges, deskewing image, improve black-white saturation using Adaptive thresholding algorithm etc.<br> If you like this idea, you can reach me on my mail or open issue in ThesisBudgetSystem repository. <br>
+Future: I would like to develop full OCR app for receipts - detecting letters, edges, deskewing image, improve black-white saturation using Adaptive thresholding algorithm etc.<br> If you like this idea, you can reach me on my mail or open issue with new idea in ThesisBudgetSystem repository. <br>
 Finally step will be finishing algorithm which will recognize output from OCR and produce list of products and prices.

 <!--